-Ahead of Khajimba’s resignation on January 12, Abkhaz “election administration” announced snap “presidential polls” would take place on March 22.
+Ahead of Khajimba’s resignation on January 12, Abkhaz “election administration” announced repeat “presidential polls” would take place on March 22.

 The announcement came two days after “the appeals chamber” of the “Supreme Court” ruled late on Friday that the results of the region’s September 8 ‘’presidential runoff” were invalid.